agamanyuk/awesome-bots/readme.md

 * [What's Tech](http://www.theverge.com/2016/4/19/11459188/what-are-bots-explainer-faq-guide-facebook-microsoft-) - Casey Newton from The Verge on the interesting applications of bots

 ### Popular examples of bots
-* [Poncho](https://poncho.is/) - Poncho delivers customizable weather forecasts daily via email and text message, helping you plan everything from your commute to your outfit.
+* [Poncho 💀](https://poncho.is/) - Poncho delivers customizable weather forecasts daily via email and text message, helping you plan everything from your commute to your outfit.
 It's free!
 * [Swelly](https://www.messenger.com/t/swell.bot/) - Bot to provide the fastest way of asking questions and getting opinions by friends!
 * [Instalocate](https://m.me/instalocate) - Instalocate is a real-time flight tracking bot.
 You can get flight status, delay alerts, arrival, departure, and gate information
 * [Kayak](https://www.messenger.com/t/90811893045/) - The bot lets users find flights and hotels using conversational language rather than the old-school method of plugging in dates and sifting through hundreds of results
 * [TheScore](https://www.messenger.com/t/theScore/) - theScore brings you real-time sports scores and news from the teams you care about, with deep coverage of MLB, NBA, NFL, NHL and major soccer leagues!
-* [Foxsy](https://www.messenger.com/t/515669261955683/) - Foxsy is your personal matchmaking assistant to find a beautiful and meaningful connection with the right person.
+* [Foxsy 💀](https://www.messenger.com/t/515669261955683/) - Foxsy is your personal matchmaking assistant to find a beautiful and meaningful connection with the right person.
 And, Foxsy is the first and the best matchmaking Chatbot in the world
 * [PayPal](https://chatbottle.co/bots/paypal-for-slack) - With PayPal bot you can pay your friends and teammates on Slack and on your preferred device
 * [Skyscanner](https://join.skype.com/bot/57bfbc6f-1556-46fc-b4fa-41ea57b26df6) - Skyscanner bot for Skype is a passenger flight search engine that allows users to browse for flights via price and location
-* [Visabot](https://www.messenger.com/t/visabot/) - Visabot for Facebook Messenger is an immigration attorney 2.0 Inspired by U.S. top immigration lawyers to deliver the results no lawyer can match
+* [Visabot 💀](https://www.messenger.com/t/visabot/) - Visabot for Facebook Messenger is an immigration attorney 2.0 Inspired by U.S. top immigration lawyers to deliver the results no lawyer can match
 * [Hipmunk](https://www.messenger.com/t/hipmunk/) - Hipmunk chatbot for Facebook Messenger is a super-powered Hipmunk who digs through tons of travel options to help you find the best flights and hotels
 * [Mica, the Hipster Cat Bot](https://hipstercatbot.com) - Mica, the Hipster Cat Bot is a venue recommendation bot that helps you discover the best places worldwide - on FB Messenger, Skype, Kik, Telegram
 * [Nikabot](https://www.nikabot.com) - A Slack bot that keeps track of what your team is doing so you don't have to